Milana Terloeva: Biography

 With the start of the Second Chechen War, Milana and her family sought refuge in Ingushetia along with hundreds of thousands of other refugees.
-She returned to Grozny six months later, and enrolled in the heavily damaged University of Grozny, studying the French language with dreams of continuing her education in Europe.
+She returned to Grozny six months later, and enrolled in the heavily damaged University of Grozny, studying the French language.
 She aspired to become a journalist so that she would be able to bring justice to victims of the conflict.
 A group of French students opposed to the new war in Chechnya started the organization Etudes Sans Frontières in March 2003 as a means for rescuing Chechen students from the war zone and providing them with a French education.
 (In 1997, Chechen President Aslan Maskhadov appealed to Western nations to allow Chechen students into their universities, as he dreamed of liberally oriented leaders who would be capable of rebuilding a society that had been destroyed by war.
 The call fell on deaf ears, and at the time only madrassas from Saudi Arabia and Pakistan opened their doors to Chechens).
 By that September, the organization had sponsored eight Chechen students, including Milana, to study in Paris.

-As a journalism student at Institut d'Études Politiques de Paris, Milana excelled academically, graduating as the salutatorian in her graduating class in 2006.
+As a journalism student at Institut d'Études Politiques de Paris, Milana excelled academically, graduating in 2006.
 She also worked at the internationally circulated French newspapers Le Monde and Courrier International in August 2004.
 She also befriended the late journalist Anna Politkovskaya.
 Hachette Livre, the largest publishing house in France, contacted Milana to write about her experiences during the wars, and she wrote her autobiography, Danser sur les ruines – Une jeunesse tchétchène (Dancing on Ruins – A Chechen Youth), which describes the raids in which many of her family members were captured, her journey from Grozny to Paris, and of her experiences as a student at Sciences Po.

 Despite numerous job offers in Paris, Milana decided to return to Grozny, to open up an independent newspaper, but realized that she would be unable to because of current censorship and death threats.
-As of 2007, she is currently working on creating a European cultural center in Chechnya, working on a second book, on Chechen women.
+As of 2007, she was working on creating a European cultural center in Chechnya, and writing a second book on Chechen women.
+She later worked for Memorial, and was arrested and detained in 2008 for her work with the group.
+She fled to the United States after receiving threats for her work.